Sallie-May/PuellaMagi-Mod/README.md

 - **Movement Utilities:** Adjust vertical and horizontal clipping (VClip/HClip), teleport to coordinates, fly, and more.
 - **Visual Commands:** Customize health text color, enable/disable message suffixes, and apply gradient effects.
 - **Utility Commands:** Command spamming tools for advanced users.
-- **Keybindings:** Quick access to various actions such as VClip, HClip, teleportation, aimbot.....
+- **Keybindings:** Quick access to various actions such as VClip, HClip, teleportation, aimbot, and more.

 ## Installation
 1. Download the latest release from the [releases page](https://github.com/Sallie-May/PuellaMagi-Mod/releases).